Conservator for Special Collections

-Membership and active involvement in the field's professional organizations indicates a conservator's interest in keeping abreast of technical and scientific developments, in exchanging information, and in strengthening professional contacts.
-To achieve these goals, many professional conservators belong to organizations such as the American Institute for Conservation of Historic and Artistic Works (AIC), the International Institute for Conservation (IIC), and regional conservation organizations.
-While not a guarantee of a conservator's knowledge, competence, or ethics, membership in a professional organization is an important indicator of professional involvement, without which it is almost impossible to keep up with developments in the field.
+Membership and active involvement in the field's professional organizations is a good indicator of a conservator's interest in keeping abreast of technical and scientific developments, in exchanging information, and in strengthening professional contacts.
+Many professional conservators belong to organizations such as the American Institute for Conservation of Historic and Artistic Works (AIC), the International Institute for Conservation (IIC), and regional conservation organizations.
+While not a guarantee of a conservator's knowledge, competence, or ethics, membership in a professional organization is a sign of professional involvement, without which it is almost impossible to keep up with developments in the field.

-Categories of membership may provide some indication of the conservator's experience.
-In particular, "Fellow" or "Professional Associate" membership in AIC is conferred after a specified number of years in the field, based on a peer- review process.
-These membership categories indicate that the conservator has agreed to abide by the Code of Ethics and Guidelines for Practice of the American Institute for Conservation of Historic and Artistic Works, a document that "sets forth the principles that guide conservation professionals and others who are involved in the care of cultural property."2
+Categories of membership may also provide some indication of the conservator's experience.
+In particular, "Fellow" or "Professional Associate" membership in AIC is conferred after a specified number of years in the field and is based on a peer-review process.
+These membership categories indicate that the conservator has agreed to abide by the Code of Ethics and Guidelines for Practice of the American Institute for Conservation of Historic and Artistic Works, a document that “sets forth the principles that guide conservation professionals and others who are involved in the care of cultural property.”

-Finding a qualified conservator may require perseverance, since conservation expertise (especially in book conservation) is not equally available in all areas of the country and many conservators do not advertise.
+Finding a qualified conservator may require persistence, since conservation expertise (especially in book conservation) is not equally available in all areas of the country.
+In addition, many conservators do not advertise.
 If you are located in an area of the country with few conservators, do not hesitate to obtain referrals from a broad geographic area.
-Many conservators are accustomed to dealing with clients located at a great distance and can offer guidance for safely packing and transporting fragile materials.
+Many conservators are accustomed to dealing with clients located at a great distance and can offer guidance for safely packing and transporting fragile materials to their laboratories.
 They should also be able to provide you with information about shipping or courier services that can provide insurance, special handling, and security for valuable materials during transit.

 Begin by developing a list of potential conservators.
 Contact conservation departments in nearby libraries, museums, and archives.
-The staff is often a good source of general information and advice.
-They may be able to recommend conservators in private practice in a nearby area or regional centers that offer treatment and broader preservation services.
+Staff at these institutions can be a good source of general information and advice.
+They may be able to recommend conservators in private practice in the nearby area or regional centers that offer treatment and broader preservation services.
 In some cases, conservators employed by an institution may accept private work outside of their institutional commitments.

 The American Institute for Conservation is another good source for referrals.
-The AIC Guide to Conservation Services3 is an online database that can be searched for the names of professionals who practice in your area and who specialize in the treatment of particular types of artifacts.
-AIC does not endorse individual conservators or vouch for the quality of their work, but the Guide lists only Professional Associate and Fellow members and offers some general information about what a consumer of conservation services should expect from a conservator.
+The AIC’s Find A Conservator tool3 is an online database that can be searched for the names of professionals who practice in your area and who specialize in the treatment of particular types of artifacts.
+AIC does not endorse individual conservators or vouch for the quality of their work, but the Find A Conservator database lists only Professional Associate and Fellow members and offers general information about what a consumer of conservation services should expect from a conservator.

 These contacts should provide the names of several potential conservators.
 However, these referrals are not necessarily an indicator of quality.
 Comparison shopping is always a sound principle, even when seeking conservation services.
-A series of informed questions, outlined in the following sections, can provide a framework for evaluating a conservator's capabilities.
+A series of informed questions (outlined in the following sections) will provide a framework for evaluating a conservator's capabilities.

-Conservation treatment may require materials to be out of your institution for relatively long periods of time—several months wouldn't be at all unusual.
-Treatment can also be expensive, but the cost of a competent conservator is a small price to pay when compared to the risk that an artifact may be irreparably lost or damaged through inadequate or inappropriate treatment.
+Conservation treatment may require materials to be out of your institution for relatively long periods of time—several months at a time is not atypical.
+Treatment can also be expensive, but the cost of a competent conservator is a small price to pay when compared to the risk that an artifact may be irreparably damaged or even lost through inadequate or inappropriate treatment.

-If you want to do a collection survey to help you evaluate your overall conservation needs, consider retaining a conservation consultant.
+If a collection survey will help you evaluate your overall conservation needs, consider retaining a conservation consultant.
 A collection survey is designed to assess the overall conditions of a collection and the environment in which it is housed.
 The survey results in written recommendations that can help an institution develop a long-range plan for the care of its collections.
-Such recommendations might include suggestions for environmental improvements, procedural changes, staff education, rehousing projects, and the conservation treatment of selected materials.
+Such recommendations might include suggestions for environmental improvements, procedural changes, staff education, re-housing projects, and the conservation treatment of selected materials.
 This approach is especially useful for institutions that do not have adequate in-house expertise or experience in assessing conservation needs.
-The referral strategy outlined above will help you identify individuals who may be qualified to do a conservation survey.
-Several of the organizations listed under "Information Resources" and many of those listed as "Regional Conservation Centers" also provide consultation and survey services.
+The referral strategy outlined above will help you identify individuals who are qualified to do a conservation survey.

 What the Conservator Will Ask You

 When you have obtained the name of a conservator, arrange a time and location to discuss your conservation needs.
 Some conservators will come to an institution, while others will request that you bring the item to them.
-If you are located at a great distance, arrangements will need to be made for shipping the item for examination, after preliminary discussion by telephone.
+If you are located at a distance, arrangements should be made for shipping the item for examination, after preliminary discussion by telephone or email.

 To ensure that your collections receive appropriate treatment, it is essential to develop a collaborative working relationship with a conservator from the beginning so that treatment decisions reflect a balance between curatorial and conservation priorities.
 To facilitate this interaction at the outset, be prepared to provide the conservator with the following:

 This information is critical for the conservator to judge whether or not he or she can work on the item.
-It is also critical information if the conservator is to develop a treatment proposal that adequately addresses both the condition of the item and your institutional requirements.
+It is also important if the conservator is to develop a treatment proposal that adequately addresses both the condition of the item and your institutional requirements.

-Also, determine in advance if there are any deadlines that must be met.
-Finally, know the amount of money that is available, as this may dictate the level of treatment you can afford.
+Make sure to determine in advance if there are any deadlines that must be met.
+Finally, have a definite idea of the amount of money available, as this may dictate the level of treatment you can afford.
 Valuable time and effort will be saved if you are clear with the conservator about these matters from the start.

 What You Should Ask the Conservator

 From the beginning, ask questions that will help you evaluate a conservator's qualifications and ability to treat the items in your collection.
-Bearing in mind the discussion above concerning the education, training, and professional development of conservators, your questions should address:
+Thinking about the information already covered concerning the education, training, and professional development of conservators, your questions should address: